 Learn about content restrictions, social login, OAuth, and much more.

-With Simultaneous logins, you can limit how many simultaneous logins your customers can have when using a single account, thereby preventing the sharing of credentials.
+With Simultaneous logins, you can limit how many simultaneous logins your viewers can have when using a single account, thereby preventing the sharing of credentials.

-Although the most common way to market this to customers is as a “device limitation”, the limit is actually browser tab-based, meaning one browser tab counts as one log in.
-This means a customer cannot surpass the limit even on a single device, and even on the same browser (by using multiple tabs.)
+Although the most common way to market this to viewers is as a “device limitation”, the limit is actually browser tab-based, meaning one browser tab counts as one log in.
+This means a viewer cannot surpass the limit even on a single device, and even on the same browser (by using multiple tabs.)

 You will find the Simultaneous logins feature in the Authentication tab of the Dashboard settings.